Dev-Jeromebaek/awesome-react-basic-skeleton/README.md

 # serve with hot reload at 0.0.0.0
 npm run start

-# build for production with minification
+# build for production with minification.
 npm run build

 # serve with hot reload dev-server at 0.0.0.0
 npm run dev

-# remove build files and build for production with minification.
+# remove previous build files and build for production with minification.
 npm run clean
 ```